tjcouch1/CS330-FinalTroll/README.md

 Change the player's damage or the trolls' damage by clicking the buttons in the top right.
 This setting immensely affects how Todd acts in scenarios 2 and 3.

 Includes a small game engine for Processing I wrote for this AI.
-It handles objects, inputs, an optional grid system with astar pathfinding, and more.
+It handles objects, inputs, an optional grid system with A* pathfinding, and more.

 Created for AI class, April 26, 2017.